SriviharReddy/GenAI_GUI/README.md

 # Gemini Chatbot UI

-This is a simple web interface for interacting with Google's Gemini 2.5 Flash model using Streamlit and LangChain.
+This is a simple web interface for interacting with Google's Gemini models using Streamlit and LangChain.
+The application has been refactored to follow object-oriented programming principles, making it more maintainable and extensible.
 This project was created as part of my learning journey to practice working with LLMs, web interfaces, and API integration.

 <img width="2559" height="1386" alt="image" src="https://github.com/user-attachments/assets/cfe40997-0672-4204-8a89-e7a99d9739b4" />

 ## Features

 - Clean, user-friendly chat interface
-- Secure API key input
+- Secure API key input with automatic .env file saving
 - Conversation history
 - Real-time chat responses
-- Model selection dropdown
+- Multiple Gemini model selection (gemini-2.5-flash, gemini-2.5-pro, gemini-1.5-pro, etc.)
 - Customizable system prompt
+- Clear chat history functionality
+- Object-oriented architecture for better maintainability

+## Architecture

+The application follows an object-oriented design with three main components:
+- `Application`: Manages the main Streamlit app flow and UI
+- `Configuration`: Handles API key, model selection, and system prompt management
+- `GeminiChatbot`: Manages chatbot functionality and communication with Gemini API

 ## Requirements